microsoft/FLAML/website/docs/Use-Cases/Auto-Generation.md

 from flaml.autogen.agent import AssistantAgent, UserProxyAgent

 # create an AssistantAgent instance named "assistant"
-assistant = AssistantAgent("assistant", request_timeout=600, seed=42, config_list=config_list)
+assistant = AssistantAgent(name="assistant")

-# create a UserProxyAgent instance named "user"
+# create a UserProxyAgent instance named "user_proxy"
-user = UserProxyAgent(
+user_proxy = UserProxyAgent(
-    "user",
-    human_input_mode="NEVER",
-    max_consecutive_auto_reply=10,
-    is_termination_msg=lambda x: x.rstrip().endswith("TERMINATE") or x.rstrip().endswith('"TERMINATE".'),
-    work_dir=".",
+    name="user_proxy",
+    human_input_mode="NEVER", # in this mode, the agent never solicit human input but always auto reply max_consecutive_auto_reply=10, # the maximum number of consecutive auto replies is_termination_msg=lambda x: x.rstrip().endswith("TERMINATE") or x.rstrip().endswith('"TERMINATE".'), # the function to determine whether a message is a termination message work_dir=".",
 )

 # the assistant receives a message from the user, which contains the task description
 assistant.receive(
     """What date is today?
-How much % has NVDA stock price changed in 2023?""", user,
+How much % has NVDA stock price changed in 2023?""", user_proxy,
 )
 ```
-In the example above, we create a AssistantAgent named "assistant" to serve as the assistant and a UserProxyAgent named "user" to serve as a proxy for the human user.
+In the example above, we create an AssistantAgent named "assistant" to serve as the assistant and a UserProxyAgent named "user_proxy" to serve as a proxy for the human user.
-1. The assistant receives a message from the user, which contains the task description.
+1. The assistant receives a message from the user_proxy, which contains the task description.
-2. The assistant then tries to write Python code to solve the task and sends the response to the user.
+2. The assistant then tries to write Python code to solve the task and sends the response to the user_proxy.
-3. The user executes the code or provide feedback, and sends the result back to the assistant.
+3. Once the user_proxy receives a response from the assistant, it tries to reply by either soliciting human input or preparing an automatically generated reply.
+In this specific example, since `human_input_mode` is set to `"NEVER"`, the user_proxy will not solicit human input but prepare an automatically generated reply (auto reply).
+More specifically, the user_proxy executes the code and uses the result as the auto-reply.
-4. The assistant then generates a further response for the user.
-The user can then decide whether to terminate the conversation or continue to request more information.
+4. The assistant then generates a further response for the user_proxy.
+The user_proxy can then decide whether to terminate the conversation or continue to request more information.
 If the latter, steps 3 and 4 are repeated.

+Under the mode `human_input_mode="NEVER"`, the multi-turn conversation between the assistant and the user_proxy stops
+when the number of auto reply reaches the upper limit specified by `max_consecutive_auto_reply` or or when `is_termination_msg` is True.

 *Interested in trying it yourself?
 Please check the following notebook examples:*
 * [Interactive LLM Agent with Auto Feedback from Code Execution](https://github.com/microsoft/FLAML/blob/main/notebook/autogen_agent_auto_feedback_from_code_execution.ipynb)